 Situated at The Strong

-The Strong is a highly interactive, collections-based educational institution devoted to the study and exploration of play.
-Through the National Toy Hall of Fame and its other Play Partners—the National Museum of Play, the International Center for the History of Electronic Games, the Brian Sutton-Smith Library and Archives of Play, and the American Journal of Play—The Strong explores play and the ways in which it encourages learning, creativity, and discovery and illuminates cultural history.
+The Strong is a highly interactive museum devoted to the history and exploration of play.
+Through the National Toy Hall of Fame and its other key programmatic elements—the International Center for the History of Electronic Games, the World Video Game Hall of Fame, the Brian Sutton-Smith Library and Archives of Play, the Woodbury School, and the American Journal of Play—The Strong explores play and the ways in which it encourages learning, creativity, and discovery and illuminates cultural history.

-The classic toys of the National Toy Hall of Fame sit alongside, and complement, the collections of The Strong's National Museum of Play, which holds the world’s largest and most comprehensive collection of dolls, toys, games, and other materials related to play.
+The classic toys of the National Toy Hall of Fame sit alongside, and complement, The Strong museum collection, the world's largest and most comprehensive assemblage of toys, dolls, board games, video games, other electronic games, books, photographs, documents, and other historical materials related to play.

-To date, 53 toys have been inducted into the National Toy Hall of Fame.
-The most recent honorees are Chess and Rubber Duck.
-View examples of these and other inductees by browsing the Online Collections.
-Or read the biographies of all these classic icons of play as described by The Strong’s curators.
+To date, 74 toys have been inducted into the National Toy Hall of Fame.
+The most recent honorees are Jenga, Baby Nancy, and Sidewalk Chalk.
+Read the biographies of all these classic icons of play as described by The Strong’s curators.